Dancing with the Stars: Juniors: Hosts and judges

 Dancing with the Stars season 25 winner Jordan Fisher and finalist Frankie Muniz served as the hosts.
 Two-time professional champion Valentin Chmerkovskiy, Emmy winning choreographer Mandy Moore, and season 26 celebrity champion Adam Rippon served as the judges.

 Dance troupe

 The Dancing with the Stars: Juniors troupe consisted of Makeila Lawrence, Cody Bingham, Reese Hatala, Sebastian Jozuka, and Daniel Novikov.
 They were mentored by Dancing with the Stars troupe member Morgan Larson.

 Future appearances

 Rylee Arnold became a professional dancer on season 32 of Dancing with the Stars.

-Hailey Bills became a professional dancer as a member of the troupe on season 34.
+Hailey Bills became a professional dancer as a member of the troupe on season 34., then promoted to a professional dancer on the main cast for season 35.

+Jake Monreal competed on Dancing with the Stars: The Next Pro.

+Kamri Peterson was announced as a first-time troupe member for season 35 on August 2, 2026, during the series' inaugural fan convention.